Bacon Curing – a historical review.

 By injecting a liquid brine into the meat at evenly spaced intervals, the brine would diffuse quicker through the meat.
 It is also important to state that his interest was the preserving of meat generally for example for long sea voyages and not the curing of meat by farmers.
 The application of his method of injection, however, found its way into many homes and factories around the world.

-Edward Smith writes in his book, Foods, in 1873 and account the events of “Mr Morgan [who] devised an ingenious process by which the preserving material, composed of water, saltpetre, and salt, with or without flavouring matter, was distributed throughout the animal, and the tissue permeated and charged.
+Edward Smith writes in his book, Foods, in 1873 and accounts the events of “Mr Morgan [who] devised an ingenious process by which the preserving material, composed of water, saltpetre, and salt, with or without flavouring matter, was distributed throughout the animal, and the tissue permeated and charged.
 His method was exemplified by him at a meeting of the Society of Arts, on April 13, 1854, when I [Edward] presided.”
 (Smith, E, 1873: 35)

 He describes how an animal is killed in the usual way, the chest opened and a metal pipe connected to the arterial system.
 Brine was pumped through gravity feed throughout the animal.
 Approximately 6 gallons were flushed through the system.
 Pressure was created to ensure that it was flushed into the small capillaries.
 Smith reported overall good results from the process with a few exceptions.
 He himself seemed unconvinced.

 A second observation is a drawback of the system.
-The article states that “salting is the most common and best known process of preservation (of meat), the principal modern novelty being Dr. Morgan’s plan of injecting the saline solution into the arterial system – the principal objection to which has been that the meat so treated has been over-salted.”
+The article states that “salting is the most common and best-known process of preservation (of meat), the principal modern novelty being Dr Morgan’s plan of injecting the saline solution into the arterial system – the principal objection to which has been that the meat so treated has been over-salted.”
 (Sydney Morning Herald, 1 March 1870, p4)